ClementDuvert/GHG.flux.tropics/README.md

 # GHG.flux.tropics

-The GHG.flux.tropics package consists of eight MATLAB scripts designed for calculating greenhouse gas (GHG) fluxes from river and lake datasets in tropical and subtropical regions.
+The GHG.flux.tropics package consists of eight MATLAB scripts designed to calculate greenhouse gas (GHG) fluxes from river and lake datasets in tropical and subtropical regions.
 The package enables you to:
 - Upload and preprocess GHG data for rivers and/or lakes.
 - Standardise units.
 - Generate median values per site and system.